Porsche Unseen: Porsche Vision 918 RS

 The Porsche Vision 918 RS is a supercar concept, designed and built by Porsche in 2019, to preview what essentially could be the next generation of a trackday, street-legal Porsche 918 Spyder if it were still in production.
 Some of the design elements, which bear much resemblance to the original 918, include sharp and soft creases and large air intakes, three fins on the widened rear fenders and roof, a big diffuser at the back, enlarged side skirts, reshaped front hood and new front and rear lights.
-Porsche said that the concept's supposed powertrain would have had to been stronger in power than the original 918.
+Porsche said that the concept's supposed powertrain would have been stronger in power than the original 918.

 Porsche Vision 920

 The Porsche Vision 920 is a race car concept, designed and built by Porsche in 2019, to preview what essentially could be a potential successor to their highly successful LMP1 race car, the Porsche 919 Hybrid.
 Porsche says the company designed the concept as either a super sports car for the road or as a possible racing car that could be used in a customer motorsport series.
 Design elements include a red, black, and white livery, a pair of slim LED headlights and large air intakes on both sides of the motorsport-inspired splitter, visible in-board front suspension.
 The concept has a small cabin with a central driving position.
 The concept also features a reverse shark fin on the roof to help with high-speed stability, along with the decklid and engine cover being long and low.
-The concept also includes a thin LED light bar and a massive diffuser to help to stick it to the pavement, all design elements harkening back to the 919 The car also featured a Gran Turismo logo on the roof section of the car's bodywork, and was also originally intended for one of the early design ideas of the Porsche Vision Gran Turismo concept vehicle.
+The concept also includes a thin LED light bar and a massive diffuser to help to stick it to the pavement, all design elements harkening back to the 919.
+The car also featured a Gran Turismo logo on the roof section of the car's bodywork, and was also originally intended for one of the early design ideas of the Porsche Vision Gran Turismo concept vehicle.